-The problem with shadowbans is that platforms have a tendency to apply them to rule violators that go beyond nefarious spammers.
+The problem with shadowbans is that platforms tend to apply them to rule violators beyond nefarious spammers.
 As a result, many serious social media users are constantly worried that they have become shadowbanned.
-If you are a business, being hit with a shadowban could completely eliminate your reach online.
+If you are a business, being hit with a shadowban could eliminate your reach online.
 In other cases, your content could become visible only to your followers or people who find your content through search engines.
-The bottom line is that if you are serious about using social media, you need to be able to recognize when you have been hit with a shadowban.
+The bottom line is that if you are serious about using social media, you need to recognize when you have been hit with a shadowban.

-Today, it is common for websites to use an algorithm to reduce the reach of users who have a tendency to publish controversial content.
-Some algorithms also modify the visibility of each individual post depending on the keywords or URLs that are used.
+Today, it is common for websites to use an algorithm to reduce users’ reach who tend to publish controversial content.
+Some algorithms also modify the visibility of each post depending on the keywords or URLs that are used.
 For instance, it is common to see comments with more upvotes ranking lower in the comments section of many news websites.
 This ranking change is often the result of a user’s reputation or the keywords contained in their post.

 Another type of shadowban reduces the visibility of a user or their content in searches.
 Users who have been hit with a shadowban often cannot be found when someone searches for their exact username.
 In other cases, they could be hidden far down on a results page.

 Additionally, some websites reduce the visibility of a user’s content in news feeds.
 Even if you are following a shadowbanned user, you might not be able to see their content.
-Today, platforms are better at making feed-based shadowbans less noticeable, so you might not know if someone you follow has had their reach reduced.
-For instance, loyal followers might continue to see hidden content while the vast majority of ordinary followers will not see the content.
+Today, platforms are better at making feed-based shadowbans less noticeable, so you might not know if someone you follow has reduced their reach.
+For instance, loyal followers might continue to see hidden content while most ordinary followers will not see the content.

 Sites That Shadowban

 Almost all of the most popular platforms make extensive use of shadowbanning.
-Although the practice of shadowbanning is viewed very negatively by the vast majority of users, it is likely that this practice will only become more common in the years ahead.
-Therefore, it is vital to be able to recognize when you have been hit with a shadowban on the websites that you use the most.
+Although the practice of shadowbanning is viewed very negatively by the vast majority of users, likely, this practice will only become more common in the years ahead.
+Therefore, it is vital to recognize when you have been hit with a shadowban on the websites that you use the most.

 Facebook makes use of a policy known as “remove, reduce, and inform.”
-If you post content that moderators perceive to be in violation of the website’s terms of service, that content will be removed.
+If you post content that moderators perceive to violate the website’s terms of service, that content will be removed.
 Your entire account could also be banned.
 In these cases, you will receive an explicit email notification that you have violated Facebook’s terms.

 In other cases, however, Facebook will “reduce” your content.
-When your content is “reduced,” it will become less visible in the news feeds of your followers.
+When your content is “reduced,” it will become less visible in your followers’ news feeds.
 The content will also become harder to find through Facebook’s search tool.

 Keep in mind that Facebook can use the site authority of the websites that you link out to when determining whether to shadowban you.
-If your recent posts link to controversial content or clickbait, or using banned hashtags, you could be hit with a shadowban.
+If your recent posts link to controversial content or clickbait or use banned hashtags, you could be hit with a shadowban.

 Instagram has publicly stated that “shadowbanning is not a thing” on its platform.
-In reality, what an ordinary person would consider being shadowbanned on instagram is a common practice.
+In reality, what an ordinary person would consider being shadowbanned on Instagram is a common practice.
 The company has publicly stated that it penalizes content that it sees as “inappropriate.”
 Most of the “inappropriate” content is sexual in nature.
 However, it is widely known that Instagram regularly uses its shadowbanning capabilities to reduce the reach of content that is controversial.
-Instagram is owned by Facebook, so users should assume that it uses the same technologies Facebook uses to reduce the visibility of posts.
+Facebook owns Instagram, so users should assume that it uses the same technologies Facebook uses to reduce the visibility of posts.